What is tennis elbow?

 Symptoms include pain, burning, or an ache along the outside of the forearm and elbow.

-It gets worse and may spread down to the wrist if the person continues the activity
+It may get worse and spread down to the wrist if the person continues the activity

 that causes the condition.
 The grip may become weak.